KolomarenkoDmytrii/cicd-labs/README.md

 - `level.py`: create and manage level.
 - `entity.py`: module for game objects.
 - `helpers.py`: various helpers for other modules.
+- `assets_sources.txt`: information about where assets file were gotten.
 - `assets`: ddd
     + `ball.png`: image of the ball.
     + `platform.png`: image of the platform.